10+ Best Things to Do in Ottawa in 2023 (A Local’s Guide)

 Fun Things to Do Ottawa: Top-Rated Tours

-Before we jump right into the 10 Ottawa things to do, I can’t think of a better way to get to know Ottawa than some of these popular tours that visitors to Canada’s coolest capital city love.
+Before we jump right into what to do in Ottawa, I can’t think of a better way to get to know Ottawa than some of these popular tours that visitors to Canada’s coolest capital city love.

 ⭐️⭐️⭐️⭐️⭐️